 Get FREE Estimates

-Every parquet installation starts with a subfloor inspection covering level, moisture, and flatness, with shimming or leveling completed before any panels go down to prevent rocking and lifting after installation.
-Glendale Elite Hardwood Flooring pre-fits panels in small sections to check seam alignment and grain direction, and our team sorts boards by tone when working with mixed species or color variations to create an even visual field across the room.
-Perimeter and transition zones are scribed and trimmed to follow walls and thresholds precisely, and pneumatic cleats or approved adhesives are selected based on panel type and substrate so every joint sits flush and tight before the next section proceeds.
+Our crew pre-fits panels in small sections to check seam alignment and grain direction, and our team sorts boards by tone on mixed-species or color-varied jobs to keep an even visual field across the room.
+Around the perimeter and transitions, we scribe and trim each panel to follow walls and thresholds precisely, then set pneumatic cleats or approved adhesives by panel type and substrate so every joint sits flush and tight before the next section.

-Parquet inlay work begins with scaled shop drawings matched to the room's dimensions and your specifications, giving a clear reference for pattern proportions and component placement before any cutting begins.
-Glendale Elite Hardwood Flooring cuts inlay components using CNC tools or hand tools, depending on the tolerance required, then dry-fits the complete motif to confirm pattern accuracy before final bonding.
-Expansion joints around inlays are built in at the planning stage to prevent buckling, and our high-contrast inlays are pre-finished at the edges and installed under controlled humidity to keep color lines crisp and stable.
-After installation, our team sands the inlay flush with the adjacent field, hand-sands tight areas to remove ridges, and backfills minor voids with color-matched wood dust and adhesive before the final finish is applied.
+Parquet inlay work begins with scaled shop drawings matched to the room's dimensions and your specs, which give a clear reference for pattern proportions and component placement before any cutting.
+Glendale Elite Hardwood Flooring cuts the inlay components with CNC or hand tools, depending on the tolerance required, then dry-fits the complete motif to confirm pattern accuracy before final bonding.
+Expansion joints around inlays go in at the planning stage to prevent buckling, and our crew pre-finishes the edges of high-contrast inlays and installs them under controlled humidity to keep color lines crisp and stable.

-Complex parquet patterns are assembled using jigs and reference lines that maintain repeatable spacing and alignment across large areas.
-Glendale Elite Hardwood Flooring establishes a centerline first for herringbone, chevron, and basketweave layouts so the pattern reads as symmetrical from every entry point in the room, then locks pieces with fine-tolerance joinery and checks squareness throughout using laser lines and framing squares.
-Even pressure is applied with weight or clamping systems during gluing to prevent squeeze-out and shifting, and our quality checks cover joint tightness, pattern continuity, and plank elevation at every stage.
-Deviations are corrected immediately rather than carried forward where they compound into larger surface irregularities before sanding and finishing begin.
+Complex parquet patterns come together on jigs and reference lines that hold repeatable spacing and alignment across large areas.
+Glendale Elite Hardwood Flooring sets a centerline first on herringbone, chevron, and basketweave layouts so the pattern reads symmetrical from every entry point, then locks the pieces with fine-tolerance joinery and checks squareness throughout with laser lines and framing squares.

-Herringbone, chevron, basketweave, and custom geometric layouts can be combined into hybrid patterns tailored to the specific room, and Glendale Elite Hardwood Flooring creates digital mockups from room dimensions and sample boards so you can evaluate proportion, grain direction, and color contrast before installation begins.
-Transitional borders that blend 2 patterns, inset medallions sized to furniture groupings, and mixed species pairings for tone contrast are all part of our custom parquet offering, and our installers hand-fit every transition to adjacent flooring types so the pattern meets code requirements at stairs and thresholds without visual interruption.
-Plank widths and lengths are coordinated throughout to preserve consistent expansion gaps so the pattern holds its geometry as the floor moves seasonally.
+We offer transitional borders that blend two patterns, inset medallions sized to furniture groupings, and mixed-species pairings for tone contrast, and our installers hand-fit every transition to adjacent flooring so the pattern meets code at stairs and thresholds without a visual break.
+Our crew coordinates plank widths and lengths throughout to preserve consistent expansion gaps, so the pattern holds its geometry as the floor moves with the seasons.

 In Glendale, parquet materials run roughly $4 to $12 per square foot for common domestic woods, with labor and installation adding $3 to $10 per square foot depending on pattern complexity and the amount of subfloor preparation required.
 For a 300 square foot room with average material and pattern choices, total costs typically fall between $2,100 and $6,600.
 Complex patterns like Versailles or bespoke inlay work, exotic wood species, and significant subfloor repair all push that number higher, and Glendale Elite Hardwood Flooring provides itemized estimates after the site evaluation so you have a clear picture of what is driving the cost before any work is committed to.